 If you didn't request that the University receive your scores when you took the test, you will need to provide us with an official copy of your results.
 Official test score results must bear the logo of the testing board.

 The Admissions Office will accept readable copies of your scores made from the original score report sent to you by the testing organization.

-Also, we will accept as official any test scores which are reported on your high school transcript.
-To find out if you school includes test scores on their transcripts, contact your high school guidance counselor.
+Also, we will accept any test scores that are reported on your high school transcript.
+To find out if your school includes test scores on its transcripts, contact your high school guidance counselor.

 You may decide to include other documents with your application in addition to those required above.
 The Admissions Office welcomes any of these optional materials.
 We want to know as much about you as possible so that we can make the right decision.

 Common materials that people choose to send with their application include:

 - A photo